GoogleChrome/developer.chrome.com/site/en/blog/layoutng/index.md

 {% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/3XiF82V7kn7G881m7Q5v.png",
 alt="Shows the tree as described in the following text.", width="800", height="371" %}

-Each object in the layout tree contained "input" information, such as the available size imposed by a parent, the position of any floats, and "output" information, for example, the final width and height of the object or its x and y position.
+Each object in the layout tree contained *input* information, such as the available size imposed by a parent, the position of any floats, and *output* information, for example, the final width and height of the object or its x and y position.

 These objects were kept around between renders.